 - Robot Attack (Berzerk clone, complete with voice synthesis)

 - Star Trek III.5 (seen in image above; one of several Star Trek Text Game clones)

 - Super Nova (Asteroids clone)

 - Radio Shack teamed up with DC Comics to produce comics featuring mainstream DC superheroes and the "TRS-80 Whiz Kids".
 Said Whiz Kids would use their TRS-80s to help Superman, Supergirl, and Wonder Woman save the world, usually by doing things like converting Fahrenheit to Celsius.
-Atop the Fourth Wall reviewed two of these comics.
+Atop the Fourth Wall reviewed several of these comics.